Sports Personality of the Year 2019 nominees: Full shortlist for main BBC SPOTY award

 Sport: Athletics (heptathlon/pentathlon)

-Katarina Johnson-Thompson in 2019: She won gold in the heptathlon at the 2019 World Athletics Championships.
+Main achievements in 2019: Won heptathlon gold at 2019 World Athletics Championships

-Johnson-Thompson edged out 2017 world champion Nafissatou Thiam against the odds to achieve the feat.

-She set four personal bests in the javelin, 100m hurdles, shot put and 800m as she broke Dame Jessica Ennis-Hill’s British points record with a huge haul of 6,981.
+Check out our full guide to Katarina Johnson-Thompson – and how to vote for her in BBC SPOTY

 Lewis Hamilton